The functional resume. Yes, there is a place for it among job seekers.

 - Recruiters and hiring managers do like to see some type of chronological history, particularly those who are acting on behalf of more traditional companies.

-Crafting that Hybrid Resume
+Crafting That Hybrid Resume

 The hybrid resume will require some very expert construction.
 You may not feel comfortable putting this together on your own.
-But there is a help.
+But there is help.
 A number of resume service sites have templates that you can use.
 But, your circumstances may be unique, and a generic template may not really work.

-For total customization you may want to use a personal resume expert.
+For total customization, you may want to use a personal resume expert.
 One often-neglected source can be finding the best academic writing service that also offers resume services.
 Usually, the most reputable ones will hire HR experts to consult with job candidates on resume construction.
 They can be great resources.

 What you need is a “blended” approach for your resume, especially for traditional organizations.
 More progressive organizations may not be as concerned about a chronological history.
 As is always recommended, your resume must be crafted for the specific employer.

-Hybrids are Growing in Popularity
+Hybrids Are Growing in Popularity

 According to some employment and resume experts, the hybrid resume is becoming more popular with job candidates, no matter what their employment history may be.